OpenNTI/nti.dataserver/docs/user_logon.rst

 Account Recovery
 ================

-Account recovery actions for forgotted usernames and passwords can be initiated through the ReST interface.
+Account recovery actions for forgotten usernames and passwords can be initiated through the ReST interface.

 .. automodule:: nti.appserver.account_recovery_views